Admissions & Attendance

 All admissions to Deansbrook Junior School are handled by the London Borough of Barnet and all applications should be made via the local authority's admissions portal.
 Children are admitted to the Junior School in the September following their 7th birthday and at any time until the July after their 11th birthday.
 Where applications exceed the number of places available, children will be offered a place according to the following criteria:

-- Having an Educational Health Care Plan, as long as the school is able to meet the pupil's needs.
+- Having an Educational Health Care Plan, where the school is named on the Plan, as long as the school is able to meet the pupil's needs.

 - Transferring from Deansbrook Infant School.

-- Having a brother or sister who attends the Infant or Junior School.
+- Having a brother or sister, living at the same address, who attends the Infant or Junior School.

-- Proximity of the child's home to the school will be considered, with those living nearer to the school being given higher priority.
+- Proximity of the child's home to the school, with those living nearer to the school being given higher priority.

 Attendance and Timekeeping